-DevPartner collects coverage data for managed code applications, including Web and ASP.NET applications, as well as unmanaged Visual C++ and Visual Basic applications.
+DevPartner collects coverage data for managed code applications, including Web and ASP.NET applications, as well as unmanaged C++ applications.
 (See Appendix B, "DevPartner Studio Supported Project Types" for a complete list of supported technologies).

 You can run the coverage analysis and error detection features simultaneously.
-Knowing the percentage of code covered in your tests will help you to have an appropriate level of confidence in your error detection results.
+Knowing the percentage of code covered in your tests increases confidence in your error detection results.

-See "Automatic Code Coverage Analysis" on page 129 for more information about code coverage analysis.
+See "Automatic Code Coverage Analysis" on page 111 for more information about code coverage analysis.